dbukowski/DBDebugToolkit/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-The example project is written in Objective-C. The Swift examples of using DBDebugToolkit are in this README.
+The example project is written in Objective-C. The code examples in this README are written in Swift 3.0.

 ## Requirements